karmaniverous/stan/stan.system.md

 - ALWAYS use arrow functions and consistent naming.
 - ALWAYS destructure imports when named imports exist.
 - NEVER manually group imports; rely on `eslint-plugin-simple-import-sort`.
+- Prefer path alias imports for non‑sibling internal modules:
+  - Use the configured `@` alias (e.g., `@/stan/...`) instead of deep relative paths for intra‑project imports outside the current folder.
+  - Reserve relative imports for siblings or short local paths.
 - Type casts are a minor code smell.
 Before adding a cast, ask if stronger inference (types, guards, refactors) would remove the need.
 If a cast is still warranted (e.g., dynamic import boundary), add a brief inline